lm3nitro/Projects/IDS and IPS/Fail2Ban/Install and Attack Simulation.md

 ![Pasted image 20240428182854](https://github.com/lm3nitro/Projects/assets/55665256/015efbff-b8bd-468c-9a69-26ed31ecb9e4)

-I also check iptables and can see that an entry was added by Fail2Ban to reject/block the IP address from the attacking host:
+I also checked iptable and could see that an entry was added by Fail2Ban to reject/block the IP address from the attacking host:

 ![Pasted image 20240428182719](https://github.com/lm3nitro/Projects/assets/55665256/a2c1f2df-5d7e-4a7d-bb1e-3849fa5e4097)

 ### Summary:

-Doing this project allowed me to test the effectiveness that Fail2Ban has in detecting and preventing a SSH brute force attack by using Hydra for a simulated attack on the target host.
-I was able to get experience in configuring Fail2Ban, monitoring logs, and analyzing its automated responses to malicious activities.
-The findings offer valuable insights into enhancing server security.
+This project allowed me to test the effectiveness of Fail2Ban in detecting and blocking SSH brute-force attacks by using Hydra to simulate the attack on a target host.
+I gained experience in configuring Fail2Ban, monitoring logs, and analyzing its automated responses to malicious activities.
+The findings demonstrated how Fail2Ban could effectively prevent brute-force attacks by automatically blocking attacking IPs after a defined number of failed login attempts.
+It also highlighted areas where additional tuning could improve detection accuracy and response time.